I’ll go out on a limb and say that you’ve probably tried quite a few FAD diets. Fuck, you might be on one of them now.

 Disclaimer: Strong language with 13 “fucks” used.
 But fuck it, who cares?… Shit… 14 “fucks.”

 There are real, science-based approaches to nutrition, and then there are approaches (diets) that have no consistent scientific support.
 Detoxes, cleanses, Paleo, carnivore, etc. sound sexy (and sex sells).

 Check if a diet you want to hop on has at least some scientific backup.

 However, as the saying goes—you can prove anything with one study.
 That’s why you want to look into meta-analysis and systematic reviews.

-These are reliable, unbiased ways to determine conclusions because they review all relevant scientific research, whereas a single study may have biased conditions or tell only half the story.
+These are reliable studies to determine conclusions because they review all relevant scientific research on the topic (a single study may be biased).

 2. Lack Of Focus On Personal Preference